Cataract Turkey Price 2023 | Worldplast

 What is done before cataract surgery?

-Various tests can be performed for cataract surgery in cases deemed necessary depending on other diseases the patient has, the age of the patient, the drugs used, and the type of surgery to be performed.
+Various tests can be performed for this surgery in cases deemed necessary depending on other diseases the patient has, the age of the patient, the drugs used, and the type of surgery to be performed.

 Before the operation, the patient should inform his physician about all the drugs he is using and follow the advice he will give according to the type of drugs.
 Some medications can be administered orally, on the arm, or on the hip before or after being taken into the operating room.